 - You are done.

-cmake -versionshould give you cmake message stating a version higher than 3.4.1
+cmake -versionshould give you cmake message stating a version of 3.11 (current cmake version as this time)

 Especially if you have multiple versions of Xcode installed, its critical that you are using the correct version.
 Doublecheck using these commands